JohnRodriguezM/hackathon/telephony/twilio-outbound-quickstart-js/README.md

   pnpm start
   ```

   or

   ```bash
   npm start
   ```

 The application will:
-1. Create an Ultravox call session
+1. Create a Domu call session
 1. Initiate a phone call through Twilio
 1. Connect the AI agent to the call